Conditions - what do we treat?

 Multitude of causes of 'central' vestibular abnormality ranging from a stroke to genetic disease.
 Brain stem, cerebellum or cerebrum is at fault here.
 Luckily, it comprises of only about 5-15% of overall vestibular patients.
 Management depends on cause, including further investigations, neurology referral, vestibular rehabilitation etc.

 Another cause of dizziness, where symptoms classically are sudden onset of intense vertigo with fluctuating hearing loss, ear pressure and ringing sounds (tinnitus) in ear.
 Treatment consists of salt restriction, medications and vestibular rehabilitation.

-Other uncommon causes
+Other uncommon causes for dizziness

 Mal de Debarquement (MDD) Disease.

 Vestibular Schwanomma (Acoustic neuroma)

 Other causes of lightheadness - like anaemia, anxiety, thyroid abnormalities

 Ear infection of the outer ear canal